The following professors are opponents of boycotts of Israeli scholars, universities, goods, and services.

 Michael Rubin: resident scholar at the American Enterprise Institute, senior lecturer at the Naval Postgraduate School's Center for Civil-Military Relations, and a senior editor of the Middle East Quarterly.
 He has previously worked as a lecturer in history at Yale University, Hebrew University in Jerusalem, and at three different universities in northern Iraq.

-Philip Carl Salzman: Professor of Anthropology, McGill University.
+Philip Carl Salzman: Professor Emeritus of Anthropology, McGill University.
 Areas of expertise include Iran and India.

 Saliba Sarsar: Professor of Political Science and Associate Vice President for Global Initiatives, Monmouth University.
 Areas of expertise include the Arab-Israeli conflict and democratization.